bailsman/outsystems-elastic-integration/puppeteer/README.md

 ## Setup a Linux VM on Azure from scratch

 > :exclamation: This application is already deployed and running in a forever loop on server `52.157.174.184`.
 You can connect to this server with the command `ssh devops@52.157.174.184` and password `Outsystems!123`.
+If you are interested in deploying a new version of the application in this VM, you can start from step 5.

 If you want to setup a Linux VM on Azure from scratch and leave it there running forever, these are the steps you need to take: